 Public Counter: 10.00a.m. to 4.00p.m. (including lunch) Monday to Friday (excluding Bank Holidays).

 Fax (021) 492 4706 and (021) 492 4712

-Planning and Development Directorate, Cork City Council, City Hall, Anglesea Street, Cork.
+Strategic Planning and Economic Development Directorate, Cork City Council, City Hall, Anglesea Street, Cork.